baixuechunzi/StereotypeBandit/README.md

 - experiment: javascript code, combined with Qualtrics platform, for the four experiment conditions (.js).

-- figure: corresponding figures from the main text and the supplement with higher resolution format (.png).
+- figure: corresponding figures (.png) and demos (.mov) from the main text and the supplement in higher resolution format.

 See more details in the main text and supplementary online materials.